Gene Shalit: Personal life

 Nancy Lewis' and Gene Shalit's children include the artist and entrepreneur Willa Shalit.
 Another child is Peter Shalit, a physician and recognized authority on gay men's health and living with HIV.
 Their daughter Emily died of ovarian cancer in November 2012.

-Shalit crashed his car in Lenox, Massachusetts, on October 24, 2012, after falling asleep at the wheel.
-Misdemeanor charges of negligent driving to endanger were later dismissed after he agreed to stop driving until the dismissal, and to follow a "safety condition" approved by his attorney and the police chief.
+On October 24, 2012, Shalit crashed his car in Lenox, Massachusetts, after accidentally falling asleep at the wheel.
+Misdemeanor charges of negligent driving to endanger were later dismissed after he agreed to stop driving until the dismissal, and he was to follow a "safety condition" approved by his attorney and the police chief.

-Cameo appearances and popular culture
+In popular culture

 Shalit guest-starred as the voice, and was portrayed in the form of a fish food critic named "Gene Scallop" in the SpongeBob SquarePants episode "The Krusty Sponge".